-- Time: the date and time a change initiated
+- Time: The date and time a change is initiated

-- IP Address: the Staff member’s location (IP address) when they initiated the change
+- IP Address: the Staff member's location (IP address) when they started the change

 - New/Old Value: the details of the action that triggered the change in an element, including the element's previous and new values, if applicable.
-Click on Show Values to view the said details.
+Click on Show Values to view the details

 Apart from New/Old Value and Remarks, you can sort all Audit Log details in ascending or descending order.

 You can export and download the Audit Log into your computer.
 The downloaded CEF file is encrypted; you need a decryption key to view it properly.